cyverse-de/cyverse-de.github.io/osg/short-term.md

 **Note:** a username for the iRODS connection is provided in the job configuration file, but the wrapper script is not required to use it.
-If the wrapper script uses custom iRODS credentials then the script itself is responsible for obtaining the credentials and using them to initialize the iROD connection.
+If the wrapper script uses custom iRODS credentials then the script itself is responsible for obtaining the credentials and using them to initialize the iRODS connection.

 ## Image Overview